 The ignition switch is on the right side of the steering column.
-It has four positions: LOCK (0), ACCES-SORY (I), ON (II), and START (III).
+It has tour positions: LOCK (0), ACCESSORY (I), ON(II), and START (III).

 LOCK (0) - You can insert or remove the key only in this position.
 When you turn the key from LOCK to ACCESSORY, you may have to turn the steering wheel to release the anti-theft lock.
 To switch from ACCESSORY to LOCK, you must push the key in slightly as you turn it.
-If your car has an automatic transmission, it must also be in Park.
+Your vehicle must also be in Park.
 The anti-theft lock will lock the steering column when you remove the key.